sfosc/sfosc/content/business-models/donations.md

 weight: 30
 ---

-Not really a "business model", but lets go with it anyway.
+Not really a "business model", but let's go with it anyway.
 The donations model is when the project sets up a system of donations, which are used to sustain the project.

 ### Who uses it?